Jason Ball (activist)

-Jason Ball (born 16 January 1988) is an Australian LGBTI and mental health advocate and former political candidate.
-In 2012 he came out as gay, and launched a campaign to tackle homophobia in Australian rules football.
-He stood for the Australian Greens as a candidate in the House of Representatives seat of Higgins at the 2016 Federal election and 2019 Federal election.
-In 2017 he was named the Young Australian of the Year for Victoria.
+Jason Ball is an Australian LGBTI and mental health advocate.
+He is a former Australian rules footballer at local level, and former political candidate for the Australian Greens in the seat of Higgins at the 2016 Federal election and 2019 Federal election.

 Background and early life

 Ball attended high school at Yarra Valley Grammar and completed a Bachelor of Arts at the University of Melbourne in 2010.
 He played for the Yarra Glen Football Club in the Yarra Valley Mountain District Football League until taking time off in 2015 due to injury.

-Ball credits his rural upbringing for fostering an interest in protecting the environment, and a high school exchange to Kansas for awakening an interest in critical thinking, philosophy and secularism.
+Ball credits his rural upbringing for fostering an interest in protecting the environment, and a high school exchange to Kansas for awakening an interest in critical thinking, philosophy, and secularism.

 Activism

 AFL anti-homophobia campaign

-Ball started a petition on change.org on 9 September 2012 that called on the Australian Football League (AFL) to play "No To Homophobia" television commercials on the big screen of the 2012 AFL Grand Final and also commit to a Pride Round.
+In 2012, Ball came out as gay, and launched a campaign to tackle homophobia in Australian rules football.
+He started a petition on change.org on 9 September 2012 that called on the Australian Football League (AFL) to play "No to Homophobia" television commercials on the big screen of the 2012 AFL Grand Final and also commit to a Pride Round.
 The petition received over 29,000 signatures and gained national and international media coverage.
 The AFL agreed to screen the No to Homophobia TVCs during the preliminary finals that year.
+The AFLW Pride Round has since been established by the AFLW, supported by all 18 clubs in the women's league; however as of November 2023 the men's league had no plans to introduce a Pride Round in the men's game.

 Ball was invited to lead the 18th Pride March Victoria alongside his teammates from the Yarra Glen Football Club.
 They were also joined by AFL footballers Brock McLean and Daniel Jackson, marking the first time AFL players had been formally involved in the event.

 In 2013, Ball partnered with the AFL Players Association to launch a social media campaign tackling homophobic language in sport, featuring some of the AFL's biggest names, including Jobe Watson, Scott Pendlebury and Andrew Swallow.

 Pride Cup / Pride Game

-On 3 May 2014, Ball's team Yarra Glen hosted the inaugural Pride Cup, which saw the 50 metre lines at each end of the oval painted in rainbow colours.
+On 3 May 2014, Ball's team Yarra Glen hosted the inaugural Pride Cup, which saw the 50-metre lines at each end of the oval painted in rainbow colours.
 The AFL supported the event by hosting a pre-match function, and General Manager of Football Operations Mark Evans announced that the AFL would support a national Pride Cup, and that it was up to clubs to show interest.

 As part of the 2015 Pride Cup, an education program was developed to help players and coaches challenge homophobia in sport.
 The organisers behind the 2015 Cup were awarded a VicHealth Award for building health through sport on 1 December 2015.